dotnet/docs-maui/docs/user-interface/controls/editor.md

 ## Set character spacing

-Character spacing can be applied to an `Editor` by setting the `CharacterSpacing` property to a `double` value:
+Character spacing can be applied to an <xref:Microsoft.Maui.Controls.Editor> by setting the `CharacterSpacing` property to a `double` value:

 ```xaml
 <Editor ...
         CharacterSpacing="10" />
 ```

-The result is that characters in the text displayed by the `Editor` are spaced `CharacterSpacing` device-independent units apart.
+The result is that characters in the text displayed by the <xref:Microsoft.Maui.Controls.Editor> are spaced `CharacterSpacing` device-independent units apart.

 > [!NOTE]
 > The `CharacterSpacing` property value is applied to the text displayed by the `Text` and `Placeholder` properties.

 ## Limit input length

-The `MaxLength` property can be used to limit the input length that's permitted for the `Editor`.
+The `MaxLength` property can be used to limit the input length that's permitted for the <xref:Microsoft.Maui.Controls.Editor>.
 This property should be set to a positive integer:

 ```xaml
 <Editor ...
 MaxLength="10" />
 ```

-A `MaxLength` property value of 0 indicates that no input will be allowed, and a value of `int.MaxValue`, which is the default value for an `Editor`, indicates that there is no effective limit on the number of characters that may be entered.
+A `MaxLength` property value of 0 indicates that no input will be allowed, and a value of `int.MaxValue`, which is the default value for an <xref:Microsoft.Maui.Controls.Editor>, indicates that there is no effective limit on the number of characters that may be entered.

 ## Auto-size an Editor

-An `Editor` can be made to auto-size to its content by setting the `Editor.AutoSize` property to `TextChanges`, which is a value of the `EditorAutoSizeOption` enumeration.
+An <xref:Microsoft.Maui.Controls.Editor> can be made to auto-size to its content by setting the `Editor.AutoSize` property to `TextChanges`, which is a value of the `EditorAutoSizeOption` enumeration.
 This enumeration has two values:

 - `Disabled` indicates that automatic resizing is disabled, and is the default value.
 - `TextChanges` indicates that automatic resizing is enabled.